digital-asset/daml-finance/docs/Tutorials/1_Getting_Started/Getting started.md

 We now take a look at some aspects of the workflow and try to answer some questions that you might be having.

-If you are curious to see some more use-cases for the library, feel free to jump to the next tutorials and come back to this section at when you feel it is the right time.
+If you are curious to see some more use-cases for the library, feel free to jump to the next tutorials and come back to this section when you feel it is the right time.

 ### How does the `Transfer` workflow work?